 MIDI Pipe Control Unit (MPCU)

+This is a MIDI-Input version of the PCU, intended to be used as an interface between an electronic organ console and a pipe organ.
 The MIDI Pipe Control Unit (MPCU) is contained in a metal box, which has a hinged "pin-board" panel to which all connections to chest magnets are made.
-Two versions are available - 8 ranks (with front panel PCIO-1) or 10 ranks (PCIO-2).
+Two versions are available - 16 driver cards (with front panel PCIO-1) or 20 driver cards (PCIO-2).

 Normally, all outputs for chest magnets are negative-going (active-low) so that a positive common is used on all chest magnets.
 If required (or preferred) outputs may be active-high (positive-going, negative common on chests) by using a different type of driver board.
 Drivers can even be mixed, if required.